ANTWERP PORT HOUSE

 There is a scene, often imitated, in the Sci-Fi movie Independence Day when a vast alien spaceship breaks through the roiling clouds to descend effortlessly and hover over a city.
-Nothing good follows for the film’s characters, Zaha Hadid’s brilliant and dramatic repurposing of the Antwerp Port House has created something of the character of a massive alien ship hovering.
+Nothing good follows for the film’s characters, Zaha Hadid’s brilliant and dramatic repurposing of the Antwerp Port House, the Havenhuis, has created something of the character of a massive alien ship hovering.
 However, everything that follows has been good.

 Is the Antwerp Port House Modernist?
 Perhaps not, but the city loves their Zaha Hadid building, which is a coup as Antwerp has the reputation for being conservative and old-fashioned.

 In Zaha Hadid’s untimely death in 2016, aged only 65, the world was robbed of a great (female) architect long before she exhausted her ideas.
 On the curve of the docks in Antwerp, Belgium sits one of Hadid’s last commissions, the Antwerp Port House.